 ORS 93.030(5) An instrument conveying or contracting to convey fee title to any real estate or a memorandum of the instrument may not be accepted for recording by any county clerk or recording officer within this state unless the statement of consideration required by this section is included on the face of the instrument.

-- For instruments assigning a mortgage or trust deed, the name and address of the assignee must be included.
+- Assignee Name & Address: For mortgage, deed of trust or trust deed assignments the name and address of the assignee must be included

 - Page size: Legal 8.5" x 14" or letter 8.5" x 11" (white).
 For pages smaller than 8.5" x 11", attach to an 8.5" X 11" sheet at the top and bottom (do not staple)